Structure Unbiased Adversarial Model for Medical Image Segmentation: Method

 \section{Method}

-In this paper, we propose an image translation approach such that an input image can be converted to an output image such that the domain gaps in both intensity distribution and structure can be minimized.
-We define the set of test data for translation as $X_S$ and the set of training data with labelled segmentation ground truth as $X_T$.
-Our goal is to learn a mapping from $X_S$ to $X_T$, such that the element $\bm x_S \sim P_{X_S}$ will be translated to $\bm x_T \sim P_{X_T}$ which has the same underlying structure and intensity distributions as in $X_T$.
-Since the objective of the intensity distribution translation is to overcome the domain adaptation issue for subsequent analysis tasks such as segmentation, the content of the images or the underlying clean part of the images are what really matters and shall be kept unchanged.
-However, arbitrarily maintaining the edges would lead to the propagation of structure gap.
-In this paper, we firstly obtain the main structure $\bm u$ via a preprocessing step.
+In this paper, we propose an image translation approach such that an input image can be converted to an output image while the domain gaps in both intensity distribution and structure can be minimized.
+We define the test (source) data to be translated as $X_S$ and the set of training (target) data with labelled segmentation ground truth as $X_T$.
+Our goal is to learn a mapping from $X_S$ to $X_T$, such that the element $\bm x_S \sim P_{X_S}$ will be translated to $\bm x_T \sim P_{X_T}$ which has the same underlying structure and intensity distribution as in $X_T$.
+Since the objective of the intensity distribution translation is to overcome the domain gap issue for subsequent analysis tasks such as segmentation, the content of the images or the underlying clean part of the images is what really matters and shall be kept unchanged.
+However, arbitrarily maintaining the edges would lead to the propagation of the structural gap.
+In this paper, we first obtain the main structure $\bm u$ via a preprocessing step.
 Then, a spatial transformation is used to get the forward and inverse deformation fields ($\phi$ and $\phi^{-1}$) between the input and target images.
-After that, we utilise $\phi$ to warp structure masks (by filling the structure edge into mask) to get $\bm u(\phi)$ (obtain edges from the warped mask), which is fed into a structure-to-image rendering generator $G$.
-Finally, the outputs $G(\bm u(\phi))$ of $G$ are expected to have similar structures and intensities as images in the target domain.
-The overall process is shown in Fig. \ref{pipline}.
+After that, we utilize $\phi$ to warp structure masks which are formed by filling the structural images to get $\bm u(\phi)$ which we re-obtain the edges from to get the warped structure and feed into the structure-to-image rendering generator $G$.
+Finally, the outputs $G(\bm u(\phi),\bm x_S(\phi))$ of $G$ are expected to have similar structures and intensities to images in the target domain.
+The overall process is shown in Fig.~\ref{pipline}.
 Since the structures are deformed in the spatial transformation block, we use the inverse deformation field $\phi^{-1}$ to warp the segmentation outputs back to original shape as the final segmentation output.
-An illustration of the intermediate results is given in the Fig. \ref{demos_joint} for a better understanding of the proposed method.
+An illustration of the intermediate results is given in Fig.~\ref{demos_joint} for a better understanding of the proposed method.